david-andrew/dewy-lang/src/compiler/python-tests/tasks.md

 [tasks]
 - rename .type property on AST classes to basetype or default type.
 Add a type function which does a runtime check of the type
+- rename vector to array
-- make Call take a tuple, where bound args are just bind expressions
+- make Call take an array, where bound args are just bind expressions